Assassinated Crime Boss

 Then on December 2, 1985, Dellacroce died.
 Evidently Castellano didn't fear Gotti much, and he made no attempt to rub him out.
 Instead, Castellano planned to keep Gotti down by naming Bilotti his underboss.
 It was incredible.
 Castellano was acting like he was in some sort of company proxy fight.
 A smart Mafia boss would have started killing the opposition instantly.
 Castellano was thinking long-range while the countdown was on.

 Gotti or whoever was working against Castellano had cleared things with the other bosses in the city - nobody seemed to mind that Big Paul went.
 In fact, most of the bosses had reason to be sore at Castellano, who had allowed his fashionable 17-room mansion on Staten Island to be bugged by the FBI.
 They had been furnished transcripts of some of the tapes since they were, along with Castellano, under indictment for a number of racketeering counts.
-Castellano had talked disparagingly about all of them, which was bad enough, but the tape also revealed he blabbed about Mafia business with almost anyone who came into his home, even people who did not belong to any crime family.
+Castellano had talked disparagingly about all of them, which was bad enough, but the tape also revealed he blabbed about Mafia business with almost anyone who came into his home, even people who did not belong to any crime family (by chandler fisher).
 He also told Bilotti things, which violated the Mafia need-to-know code.
 Castellano's wagging tongue clearly was a menace, and there was the added worry that the 70-year-old Castellano might not be able to take prison.
 If convicted he could get sentences totaling 170 years and know he was not going to spend his twilight years a free man.
 Under such circumstances a weak boss like Big Paul might talk.

 After the hit at Sparks, much press was devoted to speculation about what the Castellano murder meant.
 Was it or wasn't it the start of a general gang war, was the hit an inside job, and so on.
 The only concrete fact to come out of the affair - aside from two corpses on a Manhattan sidewalk - was that additional eavesdropping and informer information confirmed for various investigative agencies a successor to Paul Castellano.